SmartBoy84/Weazol/README.md

 * paylaod will need to do a couple of things:
- Apply several flags (read my code, entitle()) to processes Apply various entitlements
+ - Apply several flags (read my code, entitle()) to processes
+ - Apply various entitlements
- Null sandbox pointer (read coolsar's slides https://cameronkatri.com/nullcongoa2022.pdf) Set same rop/jop IDs (read OPAinject discord)
+ - Null sandbox pointer (read coolsar's slides https://cameronkatri.com/nullcongoa2022.pdf)
+ - Set same rop/jop IDs (read OPAinject discord)
- Other things?!
- Make sure to add function to verify whether the binary can be run
+ - Make sure to add function to verify whether the binary can be run
+ - Will also need to add INJECT_LIBRARY to cydia substrate dylib
+ - Set various other environment variables as well
+ - Other things?!

 # Weazol
 Less of a cautious venture into iOS